sanket1105/MultiAiAgents/readme.md

 ## Setup

 1. Clone the repository
-2. Create a `.env` file in the project root with your OpenAI API credentials:
+2. Create a `.env` file in the project root with your API credentials:
    ```
    OPENAI_API_KEY=your_api_key_here
    OPENAI_MODEL_NAME=your_preferred_model  # Optional